Guilded-NET/Guilded-NET.github.io/references/Embed.SetFooter(object,string).md

 `icon` [System.String](https://docs.microsoft.com/en-us/dotnet/api/System.String 'System.String')

 URL to the icon's image that will be displayed in the left side of the footer

+### Remarks

+A [footer](EmbedFooter 'Guilded.Base.Embeds.EmbedFooter') will be generated from the given value and [icon](Embed.SetFooter(object,string)#Guilded.Base.Embeds.Embed.SetFooter(object,string).icon 'Guilded.Base.Embeds.Embed.SetFooter(object, string).icon').

+value parameter will be converted to string.

 #### Returns
 [Embed](Embed 'Guilded.Base.Embeds.Embed')